 1982 - During the inaugural Cracker Jack Old Timers baseball game, 75-year-old Hall of Famer Luke Appling hits a home run 250 feet to left field.

-1992 - In the pouring rain, the Washington Football Team defeats the Atlanta Falcons 24-7 in the Divisional Round of the playoffs.
+1992 - In the pouring rain, the Washington Commanders defeat the Atlanta Falcons 24-7 in the Divisional Round of the playoffs.
 As time wound down in the fourth quarter, the 55,181 fans in attendance shower the field with the yellow seat cushions they were given at the entrance.

 1993 - Under the starry sky at the stadium, Riddick Bowe knocks out Jesse Ferguson in the second round to retain his WBA heavyweight title.
 In an undercard, Roy Jones, Jr. beat Bernard “The Executioner” Hopkins 116-112 for the vacant IBF middleweight belt.

 1994 - Soccer’s premier event, the FIFA World Cup, is held at RFK.
 Five games are held featuring national teams from Belgium, Italy, Mexico, the Netherlands, Norway, Saudi Arabia in group play, and Spain and Switzerland in the Round of 16.

 1996 - Nine men's and women's first-round soccer games are held at RFK Stadium during the Summer Olympic Games in July 1996.
 Men's games (6) featured national teams from Argentina, Korea Republic, Ghana, Italy, Mexico, Portugal, Tunisia and the United States.
 Women's games (3) featured national teams from Brazil, Germany, Japan and Norway.
 During the Games, the USA tied Portugal 1-1 before 58,012, a stadium record for soccer.